martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Harnessing the Web – MemberWise – a 20 tweet summary.md

   - /harnessing-web-memberwise-20-tweet-summary/
 ---

-# Harnessing the Web – MemberWise – a 20 tweet summary

 *Today I attended MemberWise’s [Harnessing the Web](http://www.harnessingtheweb.com/) conference.
 I’m largely new to the world of membership, so I was hoping to understand how other organisations were using digital to promote and deliver their membership offers.
 Below I’ve summarised the key points from the sessions I attended, in 20 tweets.*

 ### Chemnet gains – online support for the next generation of membership